How To Clean Stainless Steel After Welding

 Place Where Rust Enters

 Stainless steel has a rougher surface structure at the annealing colors, making it more corrosive.
-To put it another way, stainless steel, which is supposed to be rust-resistant, may begin to rust where the passive coating has been removed.
+To put it another way, stainless steel, which is supposed to be rust-resistant, may begin to rust when the passive coating has been removed.
 Additionally, the annealed colors' roughened surfaces serve as the perfect breeding grounds for germs.
 This is especially problematic for applications where the highest levels of hygiene are required, like in the healthcare or food processing industries.

 What Technique Is Best For Cleaning Welds?